 I am also completing work on a project that brings together Foucauldian philosophy, feminist theory, animal ethics and food politics.
-This project will culminate in a book, co-authored with Kelly Struthers Montford, titled Abnormal Appetites: Foucault and the Politics of Food (McGill-Queen’s University Press, 2019).
+This project will culminate in a book, co-authored with Kelly Struthers Montford, titled Abnormal Appetites: Foucault and the Politics of Food (McGill-Queen’s University Press, under contract).
 Some articles that have come out of this project are “The Precarious Lives of Animals: Butler, Coetzee, and Animal Ethics” (Philosophy Today, 2008), “Foucault and the Ethics of Eating” (Foucault Studies, 2010), and “Abnormal Appetites: Foucault, Atwood, and the Normalization of an Animal-Based Diet” (Journal for Critical Animal Studies, 2012).

 In August 2016, a volume that I edited with Hasana Sharp (Philosophy, McGill University), Feminist Philosophies of Life, was published by McGill-Queen’s University Press.
 This book emerged from a conference I organized on Bios: Feminist Philosophies of Life, at the Banff Centre in 2013, with the support of a Social Sciences and Research Council of Canada Connection Grant and the University of Alberta.